xavi0ne/Java_Portfolio/ReadMe.md

 + Programming using Event-Driven handling to include graphical user interface (GUI), and interfaces.
 + Programming using Data Structures to include arrays, linked lists, queue's, and stacks.
 + Million Instructions Per Second (MIPS) assembly language proficiency.

++ The Triathlon Project consist of a developed custom algorithm to predict overall race outcome for a triathlete during training season.
+  The Triathlon Project Report provides guidance on how to utilize the program.

 ### Contact: Xavier Torres, email: xtorres1@live.com